 BrotherhoodThe invincible bond that is shared between the members of this fraternity.
 This bond is symbolized by the word "Qurbani" which is the Hindi translation of the word "Sacrifice".
 Qurbani represents the strength of our brotherhood and our unity as a Fraternity.

 RemembranceAt a time when many individuals share a birthplace different from that of their ancestors, it is necessary for an individual to recognize and appreciate his culture.
 Sigma Beta Rho not only encourages its members to appreciate their own culture, but also to gain an awareness of other cultures.

 Sigma Beta Rho is the premier national multicultural fraternity in the United States.
 Founded in 1996 on the principles of duty to society, dedication to brotherhood, and the remembrance of cultural awareness, Sigma Beta Rho has since grown to share its goals with over 2,500 men on over 45 college campuses.

 In the year that followed, the Alpha Class passed on the teachings of brotherhood beyond all barriers to 17 additional gentlemen who were inducted as the Beta, Gamma and Delta classes of Sigma Beta Rho at University of North Florida.
-Within the 2 years of founding Sigma Beta Rho at University of North Florida, these 23 gentlemen pioneered the establishment to become an officially recognized as an Associate Chapter on July 24th, 2016 of Sigma Beta Rho Fraternity, Inc. Their enthusiasm has fueled their success and they continue to maintain an active presence in both the UNF and surrounding Jacksonville community.
+Within the 2 years of founding Sigma Beta Rho at University of North Florida, these 23 gentlemen pioneered the establishment to become an officially recognized as an Associate Chapter on July 24th, 2016 of Sigma Beta Rho Fraternity, Inc. On August 17th, 2018, University of North Florida was given Alpha Theta Chapter status.
+Their enthusiasm has fueled their success and they continue to maintain an active presence in both the UNF and surrounding Jacksonville community.